TransFG: A Transformer Architecture for Fine-grained Recognition: Related Work

 \subsubsection{Feature-encoding methods}

 The other branch of methods focus on enriching the feature representations to obtain better classification results.
 Yu et al. \cite{yu2018hierarchical} proposed a hierarchical framework to do cross-layer bilinear pooling.
 Zheng et al. \cite{zheng2019learning} adopted the idea of group convolution to first split channels into different groups by their semantic meanings and then do the bilinear pooling within each group without changing the dimension thus it can be integrated into any existed backbones directly.
-Zhuang et al. \cite{zhuang2020learning} proposed to construct contrastive input batches and compute the cues between them to force the features contain such discriminative information.
-However, these methods are usually not interpretable such one does not know what makes the model distinguish sub-categories with subtle differences.
+However, these methods are usually not interpretable such one does not know what makes the model distinguish sub-categories with subtle differences while our model drops unimportant image patches and only keeps those that contain most information for the fine-grained recognition.